 Take a bow, Franck Ribery!
-The one-time Bayern Munich wing wizard has announced he is hanging up his boots after a spellbinding career that included 12 unforgettable seasons in the Bundesliga. bundesliga.com looks back at some of the highlights from the France great's glorious golden age in Bayern colours.
+The one-time Bayern Munich wing wizard hung up his boots in October after a spellbinding career that included 12 unforgettable seasons in the Bundesliga. bundesliga.com looks back at some of the highlights from the France great's glorious golden age in Bayern colours.

 "Bayern's like a family to me," Ribery once told fcbayern.com.
 "Ribery and Bayern together, that's love.
 I've done my bit to get the club to where it is now, and Bayern have obviously had an influence on my development too.
 The relationship between Bayern and me is special."

 'Special' is an ideal word to describe a man who conquered hearts and minds at the Allianz Arena, notching up 86 goals and 120 assists in 273 Bundesliga games between 2007 and 2019.

 As well as being France's record appearance maker and goalscorer in the German top flight, he collected over 21 titles with Bayern.

 bundesliga.com celebrates Ribery's 12 seasons at Bayern with 12 standout moments…

 1) 18 August 2007, Werder Bremen 0-4 Bayern – First Bundesliga goal

 Ribery arrived at Bayern with plenty of pomp and circumstance in the summer of 2007, joining from Marseille for a then record club fee of around 25 million euros.
 He also inherited the No.7 shirt from retiring club legend Mehmet Scholl, but it didn't take him long to start justifying the hype.
 After netting three goals in two games in the now defunct DFL-Ligapokal, the 24-year-old opened his Bundesliga account in style, caressing a Panenka past Bremen's Tim Wiese from the penalty spot.